Graphic Identity Standards Guide

 For letters, press releases and brochures, on first reference use the full legal school name, beginning with "The".
 On second and subsequent references, use the short form "the Warren Alpert Medical School."

 Any formulation that does not include the Warren Alpert name is generic and should not be capitalized.
-For example, "medical school" and "Brown’s medical school" are correct uses, while "Brown Medical School" and "the Medical School" are incorrect.
+For example, "medical school" and "Brown’s medical school" are correct uses, while "Brown Medical School" is incorrect.

 Relationship to the University standards